• Home

 • Does the property have sensitive shoreline status?
 PDA 3 shoreline

-• If it’s low bank, is the beach leased out to a clam operation?
+• If it’s a low bank, is the beach leased out to a clam operation?

 • Is it a “party beach” during the summer or a tranquil beach all year round?

 A lot of Salt Spring houses have septic systems.
-Info about septic systems OWRPBrochure2008 Check the following:
+Info about septic systems government regulations

 • Does the septic system work properly (or at all)?